johanjeuring/johanjeuring.github.io/_pages/about.md

 Besides my academic affiliations, I am Chief Scientific Officer of [DialogueTrainer](https://www.dialoguetrainer.com), and chairman of Stichting Stilt.

 I initiate and lead research, education, innovation and change in technology for education.
 My main research interests are:
-* Computing education (learning to program)
+* Computing education
-* Automatic Feedback and Hints (for exercises in Algebra, Logic, Programming, Statistics, etc)
+* Automatic Feedback and Hints
-* AI in Education (for determining progress of students)
+* AI in Education
 * Intelligent Tutoring Systems
-* Serious games (for practicing communication skills)
+* Serious games

 I will be on sabbatical in the academic year 2023-2024.